Memorial Day weekend draws crowds and triggers warnings

 “Good to be outside.
 Fresh air.
 Just good to enjoy the outdoors,” said Danovan Clacken, whose face was covered.

 The U.S. is on track to surpass 100,000 coronavirus deaths in the next few days, while Europe has seen over 169,000 dead, according to a tally by Johns Hopkins University that almost certainly understates the toll.
-Worldwide, more than 5.3 million people have been infected and over 344,000 have died.
+Worldwide, more than 5.4 million people have been infected and nearly 345,000 have died.

 The New York Times marked the horror by devoting Sunday’s entire front page to a long list of names of those who have died in the United States.
 The headline: “An Incalculable Loss.”